bjodah/cinterpol/README.rst

 cInterpol
 =============

-cInterpol_ is a small python extension for optimized interpolation of data series for which each data point one knows the up to N-th order derivative.
+cInterpol_ is a python extension for optimized interpolation of data series for which each data point one knows the up to N-th order derivative.

 It provides a c:a 5 orders of magnitude faster (albeit less general)